Customer targeting consists of identifying those persons that are more prone to a specific product or service.

 In general, a data set contains the following concepts:

 The data file bank_marketing.csv contains the information used to create the model.
 It consists of 1522 rows and 19 columns.
-Each row represents a different customer, and each column a different feature for each customer.
+Each row represents a different customer, while each column represents a different feature for each customer.

 The variables are: